jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 -->

 Modern Sociology defines a society as "a group of people who live in a defined geographic area, who interact with one another, and who share a common culture."

 Our definition looks at society from a metaphysics-first perspective.
 We define a society as a kind of metaphysical organism or mind that is made up of individual minds that agree to be part of that society either implicitly or explicitly.

 - Implicit agreement is by convenience.
 - Explicit agreement is by choice.

+## Oversoul-Soul, Paramatman-Atman

+So it uses the Superphysics concept of **oversoul-soul** which is then derived from the mechanics of **compound ideas** being made up of **simple ideas** (i.e. each soul is an idea of the Supreme Entity).

+{{< img src="/graphics/meta/compound.jpg" alt="Compound ideas" >}}

+This is fully explained by Parmenides and by Eastern Philosophy.

+{{< q a="Parmenides" c="Parmenides by Plato, Chapter 2" >}}
+The One itself, then, having been broken up into parts by being, is many and infinite.
+This means that not only the One which has being is many, but the One itself, distributed by being, must also be many
+{{< /q >}}

+{{< q a="Sarkar" c="Idea and Ideology, Chapter 1" >}}
+Since the mind exists, the mental plate exists, and the reflection of Paramatman must remain.
+The Átman, therefore, remains associated with the jiivátman.
+The ultimate knowership, doership and base of existence lie in the átman.
+{{< /q >}}

 Science views the abstract mind as coming from the physical brain.

 In contrast, Superphysics views brain activity as coming from the abstract mind.
-This is why use the word 'soul' or 'aethereal mind' instead to refer to a society.
+This is why we instead use the word 'soul' or 'aethereal mind' to refer to a society.

 In this way, a society can refer to:
 - the soul of society, or
-  - This the source of its culture in the abstract
+  - This the source of its culture in the abstract (e.g. why the Chinese chose chopsticks i.e. why the aethereal Chinese collective mind absorbed and assimilated the idea of using chopsticks as opposed to the rival idea of using hands or spoon and fork to eat)
 - the physical society
-  - This the source of its culture in the physical sense
+  - This the source of its culture in the physical sense (e.g. physical Chinese using physical chopsticks)

 English | Superphysics | Sanskrit